-- Early Installment Weirdness: A few examples, primarily Poirot and the story itself placing a Sherlock Holmes-like emphasis on collecting physical clues, whereas later Poirot stories emphasise the fact that Poirot regards those as unimportant compared to simply thinking through the scenario with his 'little grey cells' and studying the psychology of the suspects.
+- Early-Installment Weirdness: A few examples, primarily Poirot and the story itself placing a Sherlock Holmes-like emphasis on collecting physical clues, whereas later Poirot stories emphasise the fact that Poirot regards those as unimportant compared to simply thinking through the scenario with his 'little grey cells' and studying the psychology of the suspects.

-- Eureka Moment: Poirot has one when Hastings mentions his hands shaking during mania of rearranging objects on the mantelpiece in a room.
+- "Eureka!"
+Moment: Poirot has one when Hastings mentions his hands shaking during his mania of rearranging objects on the mantelpiece in a room.
 If Poirot had to rearrange them, again, then that means someone else must have moved them since the first time, leading him to find an incriminating letter in a vase.

 - Fair Play Whodunit: The reader has access to the same clues as Poirot.

 - Fourth-Date Marriage: Hastings proposes to Cynthia after knowing her for just a couple days (or weeks).
 The trope is defied, however, when Cynthia finds his proposal hilarious, and promptly turns him down.